olillin/qmk_firmware/keyboards/splitkb/aurora/lily58/keymaps/olillin/readme.md

 This is my keymap for the Lily58 keyboard and the [Programmer Dvorak Keyboard Layout](http://www.kaufmann.no/roland/dvorak/).

+## Notes

+- My keyboard currently has two broken keys which is why there is a P on the Symbols layer.

 ## Layers

 ### Layer 0: Base layer